Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 - Championed, Governed, Presided, Commanded, Steered, Supervised

-Results & Achievement Verbs
+Results and Achievement Verbs

 - Accelerated — “Accelerated project delivery timelines by 40% through agile process redesign”